ntxn/Node.js-Bootcamp/node-farm/README.md

   - `fs.readFile` and `fs.writeFile` reads/writes files asynchronously
   - `fs.readFile("./dev-data/data.json");` - in here, `.` refers to the directory where we run the node command.
 For example, if we run `node index.js` on desktop, then `.` is desktop, if we run it inside some folders, then `.` would be that folder => not ideal, it's better to use `dirname`
   - All node.js scripts have access to a variable called `dirname`, the directory of the current file being executed `` fs.readFile(`\${__dirname}/dev-data/data.json`); ``
+  - the `.` in `require('./modules/replaceTemplate')` means the current directory of the module we're at

 - <a href="https://github.com/ngannguyen117/Node.js-Bootcamp/commit/9b1deb280d4cbdb71fdd55441c7304a7d3672fec">Simple Web Server</a>